georgekoliop/documentation/docs/pipeline-components-and-applications/snowbridge/getting-started/quickstart.md

 # Quickstart

-The fastest way to get started and experiment with Stream Replicator is to run it via the command line:
+The fastest way to get started and experiment with Snowbridge is to run it via the command line:

 1. Download the pre-compiled ZIP from the [releases](https://github.com/snowplow-devops/stream-replicator/releases/)
 2. Unzip and run the binary with eg. `echo "hello world" | ./stream-replicator`